marsbroshok/mlops-labs/Lab-00-Environment-Setup/README.md

 ## Step by step instructions for installing Kubeflow Pipelines
 If you need to understand in more detail the process of installing a lightweight deployment of Kubeflow Pipelines the following instructions step through the same process as automated by the `install.sh` script.

+*Before procedding make sure to enable the required Cloud Services as described in the previous section*.

 ### Provisioning infrastructure
 The `terraform` folder contains Terraform configuration language scripts that provision an MVP infrastructure required to run a lightweigth deployment of Kubeflow Pipelines.